Magnetic Field Amplification via Protostellar Disc Dynamos

-For fixed diffusivity $\alpha_{\eta} = 0.1$ and seed field amplitude $B_0 = 0.1$ we plot the dipole (Fig. \ref{fig:dip_dyn_scaled}), quadrupole (Fig. \ref{fig:mu_quad_dyn_scaled}) and octupole moments (Fig. \ref{fig:mu_oct_dyn}) as a function of time for dynamo numbers $N_d = 1,5,10$ ($\alpha_d = 0.01, 0.05 \ \rm{and} \ 0.1$).
+In Fig \ref{fig:dip_dyn_scaled} we plot the dipole (top panel), quadrupole (middle panel) and octupole (bottom panel) moments as a function of time for dynamo numbers $N_d = $ 1 (red, solid), 5 (black, dot) and 10 (green, dash) (corresponding to $\alpha_d =$ 0.01, 0.05 and 0.1 respectively) for fixed diffusivity $\alpha_{\eta} = 0.1$ and seed field amplitude $B_0 = 0.1$.
 We have scaled the time by $\alpha_d^{1/2}$ and the dipole moment by $\alpha_d^{-1/2}$, as suggested by the linear analysis of Section \ref{sec:disc_average}.
-Empirically, we see this scaling yields similar behaviour for runs with different dynamo strength parameter when $\alpha_d \ll 1$.
+Empirically, we see this scaling yields similar behaviour for runs with different dynamo strength.
 We find qualitatively different behaviour of the dipole, quadrupole and octupole moments.
 The dipole moment grows to a value of approximately $\mu_{\rm{dip}} \approx - N_d^{1/2}$.
 It saturates to this value on time scales $\tau \sim \alpha_d^{-1/2} \Omega_K(R_{\rm{dyn}})^{-1}$.
-The quadrupole moment oscillates about $\mu_{\rm{quad}} = 0$, which is what we would expect given the symmetry of the initial seed field.
+The quadrupole moment oscillates about $\mu_{\rm{quad}} = 0$, which is what we expect given the symmetry of the initial seed field.
 The magnitude of these oscillations increases with increasing dynamo number.
 At late times the amplitude of the oscillations dies down.
 The octupole moment begins to oscillate at the same time that the dipole mode begins to grow.
-In the cases where $\alpha_d = 0.05 \ \rm{or} \ 0.1$ when the dipole reaches its asymptotic value, the octupole moment quickly assumes the opposite sign so that the late time octupole moment saturates at the same time as the dipole but with opposite polarity.
-This suggests that the lower order multipole moments are excited first, and higher order multipoles will be excited and grow as the lower order poles reach a saturation value.
+In the cases where $\alpha_d = 0.05 \ \rm{or} \ 0.1$, when the dipole reaches its asymptotic value, the octupole moment quickly assumes the opposite sign so that the late time octupole moment saturates at the same time as the dipole but with opposite polarity.
+This suggests that the lower order multipole moments are excited first, and higher order multipoles are excited and grow as the lower order multipoles saturate.
 The octupole moment saturates to a value of $\mu_{\rm{oct}} \approx - N_d^{1/2}$ as suggested by the linear theory.
 For weaker dynamos, the higher order modes are not excited.
 These results are consistent with the symmetries of the seed field - the disc dynamo is a symmetric function of position Z, therefore we expect to excite symmetric (dipole and octupole) and not asymmetric (quadrupole) modes.
 Reversing the polarity of the seed field reverses the signs of the generated multipoles, but does not otherwise change the results, as expected.